Constrained percolation, Ising model and XOR Ising model on planar lattices: Square tilings of the hyperbolic plane

 We can color all the faces of $G$ by black and white such that black faces can share edges only with white faces and vice versa.
 Let $G=(V,E)$ denote the graph embedded into the hyperbolic plane as described above.

 We consider the site configurations in $\{0,1\}^V$.
 We impose the following constraint on site configurations \begin{itemize} \item Around each black face, there are six allowed configurations $(0000)$, $(1111)$, $(0011)$, $(1100)$, $(0110)$, $(1001)$, where the digits from the left to the right correspond to vertices in clockwise order around the black face, starting from the lower left corner.
 See Figure \ref{lcc}. \end{itemize} Let $\Omega\subset\{0,1\}^V$ be the set of all configurations satisfying the constraint above.
+We use $\Omega$ to denote the sample space throughout this paper, however, $\Omega$ have different meanings in different sections.

-Note that $G$ is a vertex-transitive graph, in the sense that the automorphism group of $G$, $\mathrm{Aut}(G)$, acts transitively on $G$.
+Note that $G$ is a vertex-transitive graph.
 Since each face of $G$ has an even number of edges, $G$ itself is a bipartite graph - we can color the vertices of $G$ by red and green such that red vertices are adjacent only to green vertices and vice versa.
 We assign an integer in $1,2,\ldots, n$ to each white face of $G$ according to the following rules \begin{enumerate} \item around each red vertex of $G$, white faces are assigned integers $1,2,\ldots,n$ clockwise; and \item around each green vertex of $G$, white faces are assigned integers $1,2,\ldots,n$ counterclockwise; and \item any two white faces adjacent to the same black face along two opposite edges have the same assigned integer. \end{enumerate} See Figure \ref{fig:label} for an example of assignments of integers $1,2,3$ to the white faces of the $[4,4,4,4,4,4]$ lattice.